Ava-Fox/caleb-best-of/README.md

 ###### Ideas:
     - [x] Bouncing head lol
+    - [ ] Create a password login for something only he would know and upon entry I give him my contact info and social security number (for the marriage contract)
+        - COntact info is accessed via database download
+            - table full of info
+            - [ ] talk to someone who actually knows security
+                - fake SSN lol 0000-00000-000000...
     - [ ] add image of him holding sword as cursor, where the tip of sword is where click
     - [ ] Chrome extension where it will sometimes (1/10 times?) open to a random best-of timestamp moment ( thx Emily this is a good one <3 )
     - [ ] Navbar Left side of screen: